lop-Louis/northbook/docs/start-here/index.md

 - [Voice & Tone Guide](./tone) — Align copy to our plainspoken, candid voice with ready-to-use phrasing.
 - [UI Baseline](./ui) — Shared layout, typography, and state specs for consistent visual design.
 - [SLI States](./sli-states) — How work moves across framing, build, and verification.
+- [Guide vs rule escalation](../governance.md#guide-vs-rule-escalation) — Understand when KL guidance yields to corporate policy and how to escalate.

 Bookmark this page and start every new workstream here to prevent drift.